-For the risk assessment, Domtar began by gathering data on almost 6,000 suppliers from its SAP system.
+For the risk assessment, Domtar began by gathering data on over 10,000 suppliers from its SAP system.
 The company then vetted the suppliers using a third-party supply-chain visibility platform called Descartes, which provided more details about each supplier's reputation and any concerns, especially those linked to high-risk countries.
-It identified five chemical suppliers with global business involvement that warranted further due diligence inquiries.
-The suppliers were sent an online questionnaire about their compliance with Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act.
+It identified an industrial fabric supplier, with global business involvement that warranted further due diligence inquiries.
+The supplier was sent an online questionnaire about their compliance with Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act.
 The questions covered child labour, forced labour and human trafficking, and their policies and practices on these matters.
-All five suppliers completed the questionnaire and provided supporting documents, including their codes of business conduct.
+The supplier completed the questionnaire and provided supporting documents, including their code of business conduct.
 Domtar's assessment found no issues or red flags.

 In addition to the risk assessment and due diligence that were carried out, Domtar is working on an updated procurement policy that will require new suppliers to comply with the Fighting Against Forced Labour and Child Labour in Supply Chains Act under their contracts and purchase-order terms and conditions.
-The Descartes platform will be used to screen potential suppliers for compliance, to assess their risk status through a survey and to have them sign an affidavit confirming they do not use child labour or forced labour.
+The Descartes platform will continue to be used to screen potential suppliers for compliance, to assess their risk status through a survey and to have them sign an affidavit confirming they do not use child labour or forced labour.